torchlard/Notes/Java/source_analyze/Lock.md

   - thread A remove itself from queue, wake up B ...
   - until all threads wake up and returned from get()

+# Concurrency practice
+## async task pool
+problem:
+1. when a task submit to task pool, if task pool restart, all tasks lost
+2. task pool can only handle tasks in local machine

+each machine start a task pool, each task pool has multiple thread pool
+1. submit task to task pool, save task in db
+2. a machine get task from db

+task state:
+new: submitted to task pool
+executing
+retry: runtime error in task, stop, set time for retry
+suspend: if task rely on other task, temporary suspend, resume after get result terminate, finish

+tasks itself must be stateless, don't need to save data in machine

+# Queue
+ConcurrentLinkedQueue
+LinkedBlockingQueue
+ArrayBlockingQueue
+SynchronousQueue
+PriorityBlockingQueue
+DelayQueue
+LinkedTransferQueue

+# Concurrent collections
+ConcurrentHashMap: HashMap
+ConcurrentSkipListMap: TreeMap
+ConcurrentSkipListSet
+CopyOnWriteArrayList: ArrayList
+CopyOnWriteArraySet

+# concurrent data structure VS convensional
+1. may proceed concurrently with other operation
+2. never throw ConcurrentModificationException
+3. guaranteed to tranverse elements exactly once,
+   - may reflect any modification subsequent to construction

+# LockSupport
+## park
+method park(),unpark() provide efficient means of blocking and unblocking threads
+- no problem like in Thread.suspend(), Thread.resume()
+- park will return if interrupted, support timeout